HP TECH TAKES

 To avoid getting left in the lurch, you need a processor that can execute tasks quickly.
 Most modern processors are entirely adequate for general computing, but designers, artists, engineers, and gamers typically require additional performance.

 A processor’s clock speed and gigahertz rating (GHz) is generally measured in clock speed and overall GHz, which helps to describe the potential output.
-Processors with a higher GHz rating offer a higher clock speed and thus better performance for visuals-heavy tasks.
+Processors with a higher GHz rating offer a higher clock speed and thus better performance for visual-heavy tasks.

 Also, while more traditional processors depended on a chipset with a single core, it has become common for gamers to work with more powerful, multi-core options.